foggy71/zxnext-dev-primer/README.md

 - [ZEsarUX](https://github.com/chernandezba/zesarux) - Has many more features, and can emulate many different platforms but is perhaps a bit more complex to use?
 More suitable for users than for development?

-## Putting It Together:  Undecided
+## Putting It Together:  Unclear

 How are all these tools installed and kept up-to-date?

-The options I am considering:
+The options worth considering:

-### NextBuild + Remy's Website
+### Option 1: NextBuild + Remy's Specturm Tools Website

-The NextBuild project is designed to make it easy for developers to install and configure their dev environments.
-Fork the  project then clone your own project to your workstation.
-Opening the `Sources` folder in VS Code should be all that's required for installation.
-Choose your example and use the provided VS Code tasks to build and run.
+The [NextBuild](https://github.com/em00k/NextBuild) project is designed to make it easy for developers to install and configure their dev environments.
+This would involve:

+- Install VS Code
+- Install Python + Mono on dev machine
+- Fork the  project then clone your own project to your dev machine.
+- Open the `Sources` folder in VS Code
+- Choose your example and use the provided VS Code tasks to build and run.
 For sprite and sound tools use Remy's online tools.
 Simple.

 Tool and library updates can be managed by Git rebasing your fork on the upstream project.
 A bit fiddly.

-The problems I have with NextBuild are:
+> I have some concerns with NextBuild:
+>
+> - It contains some redundant tools for my needs - namely BorIDE and UDGeeNext,
+> - It looks to have a lot of Windows specific scripting - though it has been said non Windows users are using it successfully.

-- I don't like storing all the projects in a single Git repository.
-I understand this makes it easy to configure., but I just don't like the clutter of having all these projects in `Sources` folder and having to add my new folders for my own projects there.
+> - As a developer I don't like storing all my projects in a single Git repository.
+I understand this makes it easy to configure, but I just don't like the clutter of having all these projects in `Sources` folder and having to add my new folders for my own projects there.
 It doesn't fit with how I normally work as a developer - where I store each project in its own Git repository.
-- It contains some redundant tools for my needs - namely BorIDE and UDGeeNext,
+Alternatively duplicating this project with
-- It seems to contain two copies of NextLib - one in Scripts and one in zxbasic.
+> - It seems to contain two copies of NextLib - one in Scripts and one in zxbasic.
 Which one is used?
-- It's a bit weird storing applications in Git.
+> - It's a bit weird storing application binaries in Git.

-### DIY based on NextBuild + Remy's Website
+### Option 2: NextBuild fork + Project Template + Remy's Specturm Tools Website

-Pick apart NextBuild somehow to allow me to remove redundant tools and use GitHub to store each project separately.
+Address the issues with NextBuild by forking the project to:

+-  Remove BorIDE, UDGeeNext
+-  Remove all .bat files
+-  Remove NextBuildLaucher.exe
+-  Set env vars to point at tools

+Create a reusable project template used as the basis for each dev project:

+- Copy folder .vscode from NextBuild
+- Update task paths to use env vars
+- Need to address tasks using powershell
+  - Could probably remove task "Update Nextbuild..."
+  - What to do with task "Run compiled TAP"

-### (New) NextBuild Studio
+### (New) Option 3: NextBuild Studio

 NextBuild Studio from its description looks amazing.
-Based on VS Code + Boriel Basic with built-in sprite and audi editor.
+Based on VS Code + Boriel Basic with built-in sprite and audio editor.
 However, the only build currently available is a Windows only build so I'd have to mess about with Wine to evaluate how this works.
 I'm waiting on a MacOS build.

 If it: